adrianjrg/sonarqube-on-pull-request-setup/README.md

 sonar.github.pullRequest=${ghprbPullId}
 sonar.github.repository=<repository>

-# Disable build breaker (no need in this job as SonarQube will report the issues directly to Github pull request as inline comment / regular comment)
+# Disable build breaker (set to true when triggering on pull requests, false for nightly)
 sonar.buildbreaker.skip=true

 # To change other default behaviour, find the behaviour in SonarQube -> Administation to find the keys.